Ukraine peace deal falters as rebels show no sign of surrender

 U.S. and European officials say they will hold Moscow responsible and impose new economic sanctions if the separatists do not clear out of government buildings they have occupied across swathes of eastern Ukraine over the past two weeks.

-Washington, which signed last week’s accord in Geneva along with Moscow, Kiev and the European Union, said it would decide “in days” on additional sanctions if Russia does not take steps to implement the agreement.
+Washington, which signed last week’s accord along with Moscow, Kiev and the European Union, held open the possibility of slapping sanctions on Russian President Vladimir Putin personally, but suggested no such step would be taken soon.

-U.S. Secretary of State John Kerry urged his Russian counterpart, Sergei Lavrov, on Monday to help carry out the deal, including by “publicly calling on separatists to vacate illegal buildings and checkpoints”, spokeswoman Jen Psaki said.
+U.S. Secretary of State John Kerry urged his Russian counterpart Sergei Lavrov on Monday to help implement the Geneva deal, including by “publicly calling on separatists to vacate illegal buildings and checkpoints”, spokeswoman Jen Psaki said.

-“If they don’t take steps in the coming days, there’ll be consequences,” she told a news briefing on Monday.
-“Obviously, we would have to make a decision in the matter of - in a matter of days - if there are going to be consequences for inaction.”

-The United States and the European Union have imposed visa bans and asset freezes on some Russians over Moscow’s annexation of Crimea from Ukraine last month.
-Those limited measures, designed not to have wider economic impact and to avoid deepening the crisis, have been mocked as pointless by Moscow.
+The United States and EU have imposed visa bans and asset freezes on some Russians over Moscow’s annexation of Crimea from Ukraine last month.
+These limited measures, designed not to have wider economic impact and to avoid deepening the crisis, have been mocked as pointless by Moscow.

+Psaki said tougher measures may be in store.
+Asked by Russian radio station Ekho Moskvy in an interview on Twitter whether Washington was considering the possibility of targeting Putin personally, she replied: “Yes.
+Impt (important) to lay out consequences.
+U.S. able to sanction people, companies, and sectors.”

+Psaki said the U.S. goal was easing the crisis rather than imposing more sanctions, but added: “Range of officials under consideration.
+Plenty to sanction before we would discuss President #Putin.”

-Building a consensus on tougher measures is tricky in Europe where many countries rely on Russian energy exports.
+Washington and Brussels both say they are working on tougher measures they will impose unless Russia’s allies in eastern Ukraine back down, although building a consensus is tricky in Europe where many countries rely on Russian energy exports.

 U.S. Vice President Joe Biden arrived in Kiev, where he is expected to announce a package of technical assistance.
 The visit is likely to be more important as a symbol of support than for any specific promises Biden makes in public.

 The Geneva accord aimed to lower tension in the worst confrontation between Russia and the West since the Cold War.
-It calls for occupied buildings to be vacated under the auspices of the Organization for Security and Cooperation in Europe, or
+Its calls for occupied buildings to be vacated under the auspices of the Organization for Security and Cooperation in Europe (OSCE).

 But no sooner had the accord been signed than both sides accused the other of breaking it, while the pro-Moscow rebels disavowed the pledge to withdraw from occupied buildings.

-An OSCE mediator, Mark Etherington, held his first meeting with the leader of separatists in Slaviansk, a town that rebels have turned into a heavily fortified redoubt.
+An OSCE mediator, Mark Etherington, held his first meeting with the leader of separatists in Slaviansk, a town which rebels have turned into a heavily-fortified redoubt.

 He said he had asked the pro-Russian self-proclaimed “people’s mayor” of the town, Vyacheslav Ponomaryov, whether he would comply with the Geneva agreement, but gave no hint about the response.